khuongav/restaurant-recommendation-service/README.md

 # Restaurant Recommender

-A restaurant recommender service based on data crawled from Google Maps Places.
+A restaurant recommender service based on data crawled from Google Maps Places with Selenium.

 ## Development